salrashid123/salrashid123.github.io/gpg_gcf/README.md

 So, a couple weeks ago another colleague asked how PGP encrypt a file using Cloud Functions.
 Well, as you can imagine, you can apply the same stream technique there as well.
 This article lifts Daz's code in golang and uses GPG libraries to encrypt or decrypt a file on GCS.

 > Note: I know perfectly well GCS has [Customer Supplied Encryption](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys) keys as well as KMS backed keys to do encryption hands free; this article is just an exercise demonstrating the stream-read-write capability with golang-PGP.
-The intent is for you to expand this pattern for other stream processing systems with GCF or GCP's Cloud Run.
+The intent is for you to expand this pattern for other stream processing systems with [Cloud Functions](https://cloud.google.com/functions/) or [Cloud Run](https://cloud.google.com/run/).

-This article shows how to deploy a GPG `Encryption` and `Decryption` functions that read in a file in GCS, and as the titles suggest, performs the named operations against the source file provided.
+This article shows how to deploy a GPG `Encryption` and `Decryption` functions that read in a file in GCS, and as the names suggests, performs the named operations against the source file provided.

 ## References